vadi84/Beacon-Project/README.md

 ### _Establishing Inter-device communication using the MQTT protocol_ ###

-MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).
+MQTT (Message Queuing Telemetry Transport) is an OASIS standard messaging protocol for the Internet of Things (IoT).
 It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
 MQTT eliminates the standard client-server relationship and establishes a client-broker scene wherein every device in this network can either _publish_ data on a particular _topic_ or read published data by _subscribing_ to said topic, with the broker acting as a middle man.
 This maintains efficiency, light weightedness, and scalability in communication.
 <br>
 <br>